yroosel/Python_JSON_Workshop/README.md

 This repository contains all the files necessary for the Python & JSON Workshop First used for IPD Week on 25 FEB
+The main branch for this project is master